EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

 **Approaches**
-- `wCycleBase_simple`: counts the number of layers in each water storage pools
+- `wCycleBase_simple`: Through `wCycle`.jl, adjust/update the variables for each storage separately and for TWS.

 </details>